The term CASTRATO usually refers to castrated male ovines and the meat that comes from them.

-With the word “castrato” (Castré, brasula ‘d castré) is normally indicated the castrated male sheep and the meats deriving from it.
-The animals designed are bred in the pastures and fed with fresh herbs, grains and cereals.
-Their meat is very tender, bright red coloured, with portions of fat usually very white and a slightly pungent smell.
+Today, these animals are still pasture-raised and fed with fresh herbs, grain and cereals.
+Their meat is very tender, bright red, with very white fat parts and a slightly pungent aroma.